Kharg Island: In popular culture

-The island appears with a SAM radar installation on it in the Sega Genesis flight simulator F-15 Strike Eagle II in the Persian Gulf mission map.

-The island is featured as a playable map in DICE's Battlefield 3 video game, having some resemblance to the real island.
+The island appears with a SAM radar installation on it in the Sega Genesis flight simulator F-15 Strike Eagle II in the Persian Gulf mission map along with F-19 Stealth Fighter.
+The island is featured as a playable map in DICE's Battlefield 3 video game.

-It also appears in Delta Force: Black Hawk Down – Team Sabre.
+It also appears in Delta Force: Black Hawk Down – Team Sabre, with two of its missions being "Kharg Island Infiltration" and "Kharg Island Oil Terminal".